 Also read on eWeek: Datadog vs. Splunk 2022 Software Comparison

 Choosing Datadog vs. Splunk

 If you’re having trouble deciding if Datadog or Slunk are right for you, our Technology Advisors are here to help out.
 They can help you narrow your search to the right network monitoring or IT software for your requirements.
-Use the Product Selection Tool to get your short list of vendors today.
+Use the Security Software Buyer’s Guide to get your short list of vendors today.